mudassir77/compare-companies-ai/UI_GUIDE.md

 - **Network issues**: Provides retry guidance
 - **Empty results**: Shows appropriate messages

+## Performance & Optimization

+The app uses an optimized approach:
+- **GPT-5.1 Model**: Uses the latest GPT-5.1 for better quality and efficiency
+- **Single Comprehensive Call**: Finds, enriches, and validates all companies in 1-2 API calls (instead of 20+)
+- **Faster Results**: Typical processing time is much shorter due to optimization
+- **Lower Costs**: Dramatically reduced API usage saves on OpenAI costs

 ## Tips for Best Results

 1. **Provide detailed business descriptions**: The more context you give, the better the AI can find true comparables
 2. **Use accurate industry classifications**: This helps narrow down the search
 3. **Include full company name**: Legal names work best for matching
 4. **Verify website URL**: Ensure it's the official company website
+5. **Be patient**: Even with optimization, processing takes 30-60 seconds (much faster than before!)